Mini Rex

 sensitive, digestive systems that require the long strands of grass hays to function properly.

-- "Meadow Grass" Hay
+- "Meadow Grass" Hay (A nice mixture of grasses)

 -Pelletized Feed is a supplement to to hay that fills in the gaps and adds enough protein, minerals, and more to the diet.
 It's best to stick to the pellets without mixed candies in them, or "lucky charms feed" as we call it.
 A complete feed is only complete when each bite has everything required and cannot have the sweets and treats picked out.
 Our Mini Rex usually eat between 1/4-1/2 cup per night while the New Zealands are around 1/2cup per night.
 We feed pellets once at night and generally feed less when more than a few pellets are left by morning, or when Body Condition gets high.
-Whenever changing to a new bag or a new brand, always slowly mix in the new pellet over a week's time to get the gut used to it.
+Whenever changing to a new bag or a new brand, always slowly mix in the new pellet over a week's time to get the gut microbiome used to it.

 - Pet Rabbits have a more treat-filled diet and (usually) are not needing the extra protein or calcium that breeding animals require.
 A high-quality pellet of between 12-16% protein works well for them.
 We recommend Oxbow who have many quality and consistency checks with their rabbit feed, hay, treats, and toys.
+They even made a uniform nutrition "pellet" that comes in multiple textures to add that enrichment "lucky charms pellets" usually market (our guys always go for the big chunks first, but the doughnut shapes are their second favourite!).

 - Breeding Does/Growing Kits require higher levels of calcium to maintain a steady milk supply and healthy bone growth.
 Generally an 18% protein feed with supplemented Alfalfa Hay until the kits are weaned is suggested.

 - Baby Rabbits are especially susceptible to digestive troubles when they start trying out solid food at 2-3 weeks and when they're weaned away around 6-7 weeks.
 In addition to the free-fed grass hay diet with higher protein pellets, be sure to add in extra dandelion greens when available.
+They work magic and the rabbits love them.

 How do I know if my rabbit is fat, thin, or healthy?

-Body Condition should be evaluated every day before feeding treats and supplements.
+- Body Condition should be evaluated every day before feeding treats and supplements.
 This is a scale of how much muscle/fat is over the bones.
 An animal who is in perfect balance is considered a "3" and will feel solid and have good muscling and only a small amount of fat over the shoulders, elbows and belly.
 "2" is a lean one and is needing a few more pellets and greens.
 "1" is emaciated and in emergency need of dandelions, more pellets, and a trip to a veterinarian if weight does not increase.
 Going the other direction, "4" has some extra squish over the back, elbows, and can be a little jiggly when lifted.
 Cut back on pellets and treats a little and ensure Grass hay is available free-feed until back to a "3".
 "5" is dangerously obese, showing a ballooned potbelly of fat and large deposits over the rest of the body.
 Lack of cleaning around the vent or other areas requiring bending, as well as soft stool or diarrhea may also be noted.
 Immediately cut back to almost completely hay with just a small amount of pellets and greens.
+Try to get them to hop around a bit extra, too.
 If weight does not reduce from this, check with your vet.

 -Treats are highly useful and highly enjoyed!
 Take consideration to the type of treat for how often and how much to give.
 An easy way to think of it is treats being comparable to candy.
-A child doesn't function well with five snickers bars and a cake a day, nor does a bunny with their versions.
+A child doesn't function well with five snickers bars and a cake a day, nor does a bunny with their tiny versions.

 - Semi-limited are higher in mineral, water, or fat content but not super high: These would be brassica family plants (cabbage, broccoli, brusselsprouts), spinach, lettuces (excluding iceberg types), sunflower seeds, green beans, carrot/radish/beet tops...